AdobeDocs/marketo-measure.en/help/marketing-spend/spend-management-methods.md

 ---
-description: Spend Management Methods - [!DNL Marketo Measure]
+description: "Spend Management Methods guidance for Marketo Measure users"
 title: Spend Management Methods
 exl-id: 36478d8d-986c-4d4f-8854-3287d6c57a9d
 feature: Spend Management
 ---
 # Spend Management Methods {#spend-management-methods}

 Spend data is key to the success of ROI reporting with [!DNL Marketo Measure].
 To have accurate and comprehensive ROI reporting across all of your channels and subchannels, you must make sure you have the appropriate spend data being pulled into [!DNL Marketo Measure].